wojtekmach/keathley.github.io/_drafts/2016-1-26-more-complicated-pipelines-in-elixir.md

 * Now if our data changes we can still use our pipeline of transformations and we'll use the correct implementation based on the data itself.

 I wouldn't reach for this method until I was sure that I had well defined domains for my data.
 But if its something that you have then using protocols and structs is a fantastic solution.

+## Problem - Having to care about errors down the line

+## Solution - Just don't do it

+## Solution - Use bang methods

+## Solution - Use a Maybe monad - haha Just kidding

+## Solution - Use with